UAB vs. UTEP NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- UAB has combined with its opponents to score more than 50 points in four of 10 games this season.
+- UAB and its opponents have combined to score more than 50.5 points in four of 10 games this season.

-- UTEP's games have gone over 50 points in four of 10 chances this season.
+- The combined points per game average of the two teams, 53.5, is 3.0 points above Friday's over/under.

-- The two teams combine to average 53.5 points per game, 3.5 more than the over/under in this contest.
+- These two squads combine to allow 45.8 points per game, 4.7 fewer than this contest's over/under.

-- The 45.8 combined points per game that these two squads have allowed this season are 4.2 fewer than the 50 over/under in this contest.

-- The Blazers and their opponents have scored an average of 50.1 points per game in 2021, 0.1 more than Friday's total.
+- The Blazers and their opponents score an average of 50.1 points per game, 0.4 fewer than Friday's total.

-- The 50-point over/under for this game is 2.1 points below the 52.1 points per game average total in Miners games this season.
+- The 52.1 PPG average total in Miners games this season is 1.6 points more than this game's over/under.

 UAB Stats and Trends